codeitlikemiley/alfred-pass/README.md

 pass show $QUERY | awk 'BEGIN{ORS=""} {print; exit}' | pbcopy
 ```

-to aviod auto-clearing of clipboard.
+to avoid auto-clearing of clipboard.

+## `pass <entry>`

+This will Search for Specific Entry on Your Password Storage and Save the Password in Clipboard

 ## `generate <id>`